NSS-Day-Cohort-55/holiday-road/README.md

 ### Building the Trip

-* User should be able to select a state and then you will list all national parks for that state in a dropdown.
-When user chooses one, display the name of the park in the **Trip Preview** section.
+* Choose a park: Display a dropdown list of states.
+Once a state has been selected, display all national parks in that state in another dropdown.
+When the user chooses a park, display the name of the park in the **Trip Preview** section.

-* List all bizarraries in a dropdown.
-When user chooses one, display the name of the bizarre attraction in the **Trip Preview** section.
+* Choose a bizarrary: Independent of the state/park selection, list **all** bizarraries in a dropdown.
+When the user chooses one, display the name of the bizarre attraction in the **Trip Preview** section.

-* List all eateries in a dropdown.
-When user chooses one, display the name of the eatery in the **Trip Preview** section.
+* Choose an eatery: Independent of the state/park selection, list **all** eateries in a dropdown.
+When the user chooses one, display the name of the eatery in the **Trip Preview** section.

 ### Trip Details